Nutrition for Protection in Wireless Environments

-The following are ideas that have been suggested for reducing the adverse effects of wireless technologies, which can potentially be exacerbated by both deficiency of key nutrients (e.g., antioxidants) and toxicity (e.g., metal toxicity).
-Where key nutrients are suggested for healing the effects of EMF, recommendations are provided for either natural sources (through food) and/or nutritional supplements (such as vitamins).
-The best solution, however, is still avoidance, because EMF leads not only to biological damage, but also to reduced ability to repair this damage.
-For more recommendations, check out our blog articles on EMF and Nutrition.
+The adverse health effects of wireless technologies and other types of EMF can be exacerbated both by deficiency of key nutrients (e.g., antioxidants) or toxicity (e.g., metal toxicity).
+The good news is that some foods and supplements can provide some protection against wireless health effects.
+Below, where key nutrients are suggested for healing the effects of EMF, recommendations are provided for either natural sources (through food) and/or nutritional supplements (such as vitamins).
+The best solution, however, is still to reduce EMF exposures to begin with, because EMF not only leads to biological damage, but also to reduced ability to repair this damage.
+For more recommendations, check out our blog articles.

 Disclaimer: The author is not a physician.
 Please check with your physician before making changes to your diet.
-Both food and vitamins may be subject to varying quality, depending upon increasing use of GMO and pesticides, depleted soils, and/or artificial vitamins, and should be chosen with care.
+Both food and vitamins may be subject to varying quality, depending upon increasing use of GMO and pesticides, contaminated or depleted soils, artificial vitamins and fillers, and should be chosen with care.

 Protection through Nutrition

-- Supplementation with Vitamin D3, magnesium ascorbate (Vitamin C), and Vitamin E (natural form)
+- Supplementation with Vitamin D3, magnesium ascorbate (Vitamin C), and Vitamin E (in its "Dry E" form d-alpha tocopheral succinate)

 - Organic berries, e.g., blueberries/raspberries/strawberries